 You'll look at both maps to confirm that layer properties set in ArcMap have been maintained in ArcGIS Pro.

 - Click the Kelburn view tab to make the map active.

 - In the Contents pane, click the Zoning layer to select it.

-- On the ribbon, under Feature Layer, click the Appearance tab.
+- On the ribbon, click the Feature Layer tab.
 In the Drawing group, click Symbology .
-(Click the icon, not the drop-down arrow.)
+(Click the button, not the drop-down arrow.)

 The Symbology pane appears.
 The Zoning layer is symbolized by unique values in the Zone field of the layer attribute table, just as it is in ArcMap.

 ArcGIS Pro and ArcMap use different methods to construct symbols, but the appearance of imported symbols is usually the same.
 For more information about how symbols are modeled in ArcGIS Pro, see Symbols.